Oscillatory spacelike singularities: The Bianchi type $\mathrm{VI}_{-1/9}$ vacuum models: Introduction

 An important feature of Einstein's field equations is that they result in space-time singularities under quite general conditions, as shown by the Penrose-Hawking singularity theorems and variations thereof, see e.g.~\cite{Penrose65,HawkingPenrose70,Geroch66,HawkingEllis73,Senovilla15}.
 These theorems, however, say little about the nature of generic space-time singularities.

 To make mathematically rigorous progress about this issue, one has to make more stringent conditions on the matter content.
-Notably, under certain conditions, scalar fields, a stiff or ultra-stiff perfect fluid\footnote{A perfect fluid with a stiff (ultra-stiff) equation of state has a speed of sound that is equal to (faster than) the speed of light.} result in generic quiescent spacelike singularities, as illustrated in the following works~\cite{andren01,RodSpeck,FourRodSpeck,Nutzi,RingstromQuiet,HeinzleSandin12} and references therein.
-A major reason for progress in this area is that for dimensionless variables one obtains specific temporal limits at each spatial point (i.e. temporally asymptotic spatially local self-similarity), where each spatial point evolves independently of its neighbours.
+Notably scalar fields (with certain conditions on the scalar field potential) and `stiff' perfect fluids, with an equation of state such that the speed of sound is equal to that of light, result in generic `quiescent' spacelike singularities.
+A major reason for progress in this area, as illustrated by the following works~\cite{andren01,RodSpeck,FourRodSpeck,Nutzi,RingstromQuiet} and references therein, is that each spatial point evolves independently of its neighbours toward the singularity where dimensionless variables reach specific temporal limits (i.e., models with a quiescent singularity exhibit temporally asymptotic spatially local self-similarity).
 However, for a broad range of other types of matter, the situation is much more complicated.